victor90braz/02-object-oriented-principles-php/Readme.md

 This project showcases object-oriented programming principles in PHP, providing implementations of the `Team` and `Member` classes.
 It illustrates concepts like constructors, static methods, encapsulation, and method abstraction.

+## Run a local PHP server in the "constructs" directory:

+php -S localhost:8888 -t constructs

 ## Classes

 ## GitHub Repository